 Acoustic Wave Sensors

 Our work on acoustic wave sensors is based on both surface acoustic wave (SAW) devices and film bulk acoustic resonator (FBAR) devices.
-In both cases, we most commonly use zinc oxide that is sputtered with a very low stress (<100 MPa) using our HiTUS sputtering system (see above).
-This has allowed us to produce FABR devices with operating frequencies between 1 and 2 GHz and with a Q-factor of ~1500.
-THese devices are being developed mainly for biosensing applications.
+In both cases, we most commonly use zinc oxide that is sputtered with a very low stress (less than 100 MPa) using our HiTUS sputtering system (see above).
+This has allowed us to produce FBAR devices with operating frequencies between 1 and 2 GHz and with a Q-factor of ~1500.
+Most notable, we have shown that carbon nanotubes can be used to form the top electrode of these devices.
+This allows a higher surface area and hence a signficnat increase in sensitivity.
+We have also developed a new 'dual-mode' device in which both mass and temperature changes can be simultaneously measured with just one device.
+This obviates the need for either a control device or a regulated temperature environment, making sensing at the point of use possible.
+Mass sensitivit of our devices is below 1 fg, which is around the mass of a single virus.
+These devices are being developed for biosensing and gas sensing applications.

 Metal Oxides for Solar Cells